mongodb/docs/source/reference/server-status.rst

 globalLock
 ----------

+TODO: How might this section change in 2.2 with concurrency changes?

 .. status:: globalLock

    The :status:`globalLock` data structure contains information regarding the database's current lock state, historical lock status, current operation queue, and the number of active clients.

-.. status:: globalLock.toalTime
+.. status:: globalLock.totalTime

-   The value of :status:`globalLock.totalTime` represents the time, in microseconds, since the database last started, that the :status:`globalLock` has existed.
+   The value of :status:`globalLock.totalTime` represents the time, in microseconds, since the database last started and that the :status:`globalLock` was created.

    Larger values indicate that the database has been unavailable for more time; however, :status:`uptime` provides context for this